saramgsilva/NotificationHubs/README.md

 To develop on this project, just clone the project to your computer, package restore is enable so build the solution first, if you get any errors try to build again and if necessary close the solution and open again to load the references.

-:warning: Change required before run each sample

-The Contants.cs file should be defined, which:

-- SenderID: define the ProjectID used in Xamarin Android and Android projects to request a registrationId from Google Cloud Messaging (GCM)
-- HubName: define the Notification Hub's name created in Azure Portal
-- ConnectionString: define the Notification Hub's connection string for the client applications connect with Notification Hub.
-- BackEndConnectionString: define the Notification Hub's connection string for the backend connect with Notification Hub.

-- AMSEndpoint: define the url from the Azure Mobile Services, used by the client application when create the object to connect with Azure Mobile Services

-- AMSKey: define the admin key used by the client application when create the object to connect with Azure Mobile Services.

 ## :white_medium_square: Resources